happypeter/edocs/macro.md

   - Profile is not important, PE is shit.
 The only thing a company needs to do is providing best service to people.
   - Take Amazon as a example, the more people feel the pain of traditional shopping, the more peopel fall in love with Amazon.
 So people start to buy its stock to support the company.
 Therefore stock price rises and investors are happy.
 There is no need to make money, as long as you solve real systematic problems for the world.
   - Consensus is the king, that also means the second best thing(say, search engine, e-commerce platform) is of no value.
 If some monoply does evil, consensus can ealiy destroy it.
+- It's impossible to tax the rich
+  - NO.1 they have no job, NO.2 they have no money/income
+  - they are rich because they own bussiness, but bussiness often means debt
+  - how can you tax sb without job/money